 You should be getting excited about this!
 You should also be getting your client excited about it as well!

 This allows us to prove the ROI of the advertising campaign

 Let’s go back and look at our interview with Dick’s Sporting Goods.
 They agreed that the reasonable value of the average visitor is $100.

 • COST OF CAMPAIGN = $1000

 From that, we estimate 25% profit, which means each visitor is approximately $25 net profit to the store.

 Breaking it down, if Dick’s Sporting Goods purchases a geofencing campaign with 100,00 impressions, the cost of the campaign is approximately $1000.

 Going a little more with the math, we need to bring in about 40 visitors with the geofencing campaign to break even.
 40 visitors x $25 = $1,000.

-If we can drive 1 person to the store for every 1000 ads we show, the total visit rate or TVR is .1%, that would equal 100 store new visitors.
+If we can drive 1 person to the store for every 1000 ads we show, the total visit rate or TVR is .1%, which would equal 100 store new visitors.

 • TVR = TOTAL VISIT RATE